fareen341/Angular/README.md

 We included jquery and bootstrap both

 Step 3:
+Restart ng serve
 NOTE: Whenever we does some changes we must restart ng serve
 </pre>

 <h3>Angular Bootstrap</h3>
 We have angular bootstrap website (https://ng-bootstrap.github.io/#/home).<br>
-There is also steps to insall it, We just have to use one command givenon the home page of the website and no need to add any module etc after executing the command start using the components given in angular bootstrap.
+There is also steps to insall it, We just have to use one command given on the home page of the website and it'll installed Add the code given in html and .ts as required.
 The first command is for angular 9 and latest, if we want to use old one then there is another command is given.<br>

 <h3>Adding Material UI</h3>
 https://material.angular.io/guide/getting-started<br>
 All material + commands given in doc.<br>

-<h3>Components</h3>
+When the command it'll ask for theme, choose theme, proceed.
+After successfully installation choose the component from material design and copy html and API related to it.<br>

+<a name="two"><h2>1.6 Components</h2></a><br>
 <b>Understanding the first component which we get after app creation</b><br>
 <li>We use components for specific task for example login component, sign up component etc.</li>
 <li>Reusable, for eg i have used navigation bar which is comon in every page, i can reuse this component in every page, like a function.</li>